gardenio-dev/urban-sdk-homework/README.md

 querying and visualizing aggregated traffic speed data on road networks.
 Built with PostgreSQL + PostGIS for spatial data operations.

+> [!WARNING]
+> This project was created to demonstrate the my understanding of application
+> development in general, and geospatial applications in particular, using
+> tools like FastAPI and PostGIS.
+The repository will be removed in the
+> near future.

+## 🚧 TODOS

+- Add pytest and Gherkin.
+- Add a PostGIS container to the development `docker-compose.yaml`.
+- Lots of other stuff.

 ## 🚀 Features